wflazuardy/wflazuardy/README.md

 # Hi ! 👋

-My name is Wildan and I'm aiming to be a Fullstack Data Practitioner 🎯
+My name is Wildan and I'm a Data Engineer.

-- 📖 Committed to continuous learning and staying update with data engineering trends and technologies.
-- ⚡ Fun fact: I love cats! 🐈‍⬛
+- 🎯 Currently learning how to AI in a world approaching singularity.
 - ✉️ Contact me at [wflazuardy@gmail.com](mailto:wflazuardy@gmail.com)
+- or click links below 👇

 ## Socials